 Creamy goat’s cheese polenta, topped with fresh seasonal vegetables – asparagus, sugar snap peas, and portobello mushrooms – all cooked up in garlic butter (my preferred ingredient to slather on the veg!).

 I am so thrilled to have Becca here today while I am in Chicago for a very-needed break.
 Becca has my favorite vegetarian blog.
 Many, many amazing dishes that will have you never be missing or even thinking of meat.
 Come and have a look around on her site, Amuse Your Bouche, stay a while and drool through her amazing recipes one after another like, Creamy Spring Vegetable Soup or Yellow Thai Curry Coconut Fried Rice or Roasted Cauliflower and Chickpea Quinoa Salad with Jalapeno Lime Dressing just to name a couple.
 I now give you Becca!!

 Hi!
 I’m Becca from Amuse Your Bouche, thanks for having me here today!
-I recently went away on my honeymoon and Tara was a great help for me while I was away (she guest posted for me with her awesome Greek stuffed tomatoes), so I’m very happy to be able to return the favour!
+I recently went away on my honeymoon and Tara was a great help to me while I was away (she guest-posted for me with her awesome Greek stuffed tomatoes), so I’m very happy to be able to return the favor!

 I’ll admit, I’m still not 100% convinced about the texture of the polenta on its own, but once you add your crisp, garlicky vegetables, it just adds a wonderful heartiness to your dinner – a bit like mashed potato, but much, much quicker!
 If you use quick-cook polenta, it literally takes just a minute or two to cook.
 Plus, since it’s made from corn, it’s naturally gluten-free, so if you follow a gluten-free diet, polenta makes a great alternative to pasta when you fancy something that will stick to your ribs.